nunq/dotfiles/.other/fonts.md

 # fira code issues

+**JAN 2022 UPDATE: ttf-fira-code version 6.2-1 seems to work fine, guess they fixed it.**

 the currently available packages in the offical arch repos and the aur are borked. at least for dmenu and dwm.